 General

-This document is a catalog that will continue to evolve.
+This document is a catalogue that will continue to evolve.
 For that reason, a scheme that is distinct from subclause numbering has been adopted to identify the vulnerability descriptions.
 Each description has been assigned an arbitrarily generated, unique three-letter code.
 These codes are preferable to subclause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this document.
 However, it is recognized that readers may need assistance in locating descriptions of interest.

 This annex provides a taxonomical hierarchy of vulnerabilities, which users may find to be helpful in locating descriptions of interest.
 A.2 is a taxonomy of the programming language vulnerabilities described in clause 6 and A.3 is a taxonomy of the application vulnerabilities described in clause 7.
 A.4 lists the vulnerabilities in the alphabetical order of their three-letter codes and provides a cross-reference to the relevant subclause.

-Outline of Programming Language Vulnerabilities
+Taxonomy of programming language vulnerabilities

 A.2.1.
 Types